masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### description

-the description of the "name"
+The description of the "name".

 **Type:** String